 For communities of faith, reproductive choice issues are difficult ones.
 People with equally committed religious convictions differ greatly in their opinions on this sensitive issue.
-Widespread denominational support exists for the right of women to choose safe and legal abortion, but the public has been falsely led to believe that all religions are opposed to abortion rights.
+Widespread denominational support exists for the right of pregnant people to choose safe and legal abortion, but the public has been falsely led to believe that all religions are opposed to abortion rights.

-The religious pro-choice community has a deep respect for the value of potential human life and an equally deep commitment to women as responsible, moral decision makers.
+The religious pro-choice community has a deep respect for the value of potential human life and an equally deep commitment to pregnant people as responsible, moral decision makers.
 Sometimes though, the preachings we hear in our church do not recognize the complexity of pregnancy decisions or match the profound love and forgiveness that is the core of most religions.
 So, it may be helpful to you to actually look at the words in your religion’s guiding writings.